Sonnet 18

 contrasts transient beauty with eternal beauty

-gptkbp:associated_with gptkb:mythological_figure
+gptkbp:associated_with gptkb:time

 nature